SuJiKiNen/JaPassX/README.md

 JaPassX
 =======

-An ASS Parser for processing to create karaoke effecs.
+An ASS Parser for processing to create karaoke effecs,only provided ways to build objects.